puppeteer/puppeteer/docs/api/puppeteer.httprequest.respond.md

   request.respond({
     status: 404,
     contentType: 'text/plain',
-    body: 'Not Found!'
+    body: 'Not Found!',
   });
 });
 ```

 NOTE: Mocking responses for dataURL requests is not supported.
 Calling `request.respond` for a dataURL request is a noop.